 - And there is no worry that, in the blink of an eye, school might be closed the next day.

-Homeschooling, whether you choose live classes online or opt for independent study, is a foundation of normalcy families can rely on and, better yet, build upon.
+Homeschooling, whether you choose live classes online or opt for another program, is a foundation of normalcy families can rely on and, better yet, build upon.
 More than anything these days, isn’t a sense of consistency exactly what the doctor would order for children’s well-being?

 If you’re considering a switch to homeschooling or are looking to continue, Bridgeway Academy is an award-winning choice made by thousands of families for over three decades.